Temporal witnesses of non-classicality in a macroscopic biological system: A qubit model for the exciton transfer

 \section{A qubit model for the exciton transfer}

-We shall now propose a quantum model to describe how the witnessing task can be performed even in a noisy environment, thus providing a scheme to experimentally test non-classicality in a macroscopic bio-polymer.
-This model shall illustrate the coherent evolution under energy conservation, thus implementing the temporal witness of non-classicality.
+We shall now propose a quantum model to demonstrate the possibility of the witnessing task under energy conservation in a noisy environment.
+This will provide the best experimental conditions to implement the temporal witness of non-classicality in a real scenario.

-We shall consider a polymer whose $N$ monomers are described as a 1-d qubit chain.
+We shall consider a bio-polymer whose $N$ monomers are described as a 1-d qubit chain.
+Here ``monomer" refers to the smallest subunit of the complex system that can support an exciton alone.
+Experimentally, this can be initially selected according to the experimental setup, see e.g., \cite{dubin_macroscopic_2006}.
 In the Heisenberg picture, each monomer $M_j$ is described by its components $\{X_j,Y_j,Z_j\}$, $j=1,...,N$, satisfying the Pauli algebra, where ${Z_j}$ is the computational basis.
 We introduce the \textit{raising} and \textit{lowering} operators for each monomer, $\sigma^{\pm}_j=X_j \pm iY_j$, to describe them with the operators $\{\sigma^+_j, \sigma^-_j, Z_j\}$.

 The chain's initial state is: as no excitation has been created yet.

 \textit{Creation of an exciton}.-- A photon $Q$ creates an exciton on the chain.
 It is initially localised on the \textit{first} monomer of the chain.
 Its quantum observables are ${X^p_j, Y^p_j, Z^p_j}$, $\alpha^\pm_j=X^p_j \pm iY^p_j$ and its initial state is: